 - How many annual leave days can you take per year?

 - When does the holiday calendar year begin?
 When you start work may impact how much leave you can access.

 - Do you have paid or unpaid sick/personal leave days?
 How many?

-- Are accrued leave entitlements able to be cashed out at the end of the contract?
+- Can accrued leave entitlements be cashed out at the end of the contract?

 - Are there restrictions around when you can take leave?
-Sometimes company-wide leave is enforced, or certain blackout periods apply when no one can take leave.
+For example, sometimes company-wide leave is enforced, or specific blackout periods apply when no one can leave.

 Further to these leave suggestions, keep in mind that your life situation may change over time.
 You may be free to concentrate solely on your job now, but personal life priorities can develop quickly.
 Forming relationships and having children are common changes.
 Does the contract allow for parental leave?
 Can you opt to take time off to have a baby or be with your child after the birth?
 Will your job be there when you want to return to work?
-Maternity and paternity leave entitlements can vary greatly dependent on the jurisdiction and the size of the company.
+Maternity and paternity leave entitlements can vary greatly depending on the company’s jurisdiction and size.